Table of Contents

 7. Tobacco Use

-If you quit smoking after you sign up, you might be able to request to go through the health underwriting again to get a lower rate.
+If you quit smoking after you sign up, you might be able to request to go through the health underwriting again to possibly get a lower rate.
+Keep in mind that going through the underwriting process could raise your rate if the examination reveals health issues or underwriting raises other concerns.

 8. Family History